The most widely used drug globally continues to be cannabis, with an estimated 188 million people having used the drug in 2017.

 Even if you aren’t a cannabis consumer, it’s worth knowing what a widely-used substance it actually is.
 And it’s probably a lot more popular than you thought.

-Whether you do or don’t consume cannabis, do you know how much of a widely-used substance cannabis is?
-According to the United Nations’ World Drug Report, the number of cannabis consumers could be as high as 238 million people worldwide.
+According to the United Nations World Drug Report, “The most widely used drug globally continues to be cannabis, with an estimated 188 million people having used the drug in 2017.”
 If the U.N.
-Report is accurate as it claims to be, then cannabis is categorized as the most widely-used drug in the world.
+Report is as accurate as it claims to be, then cannabis is categorized as the most widely-used drug in the world.
 Despite cannabis being medically legal in many U.S., information has been released regarding increased rates of cannabis dependency and addiction.

 About Cannabis Dependency & Addiction